-- 1.4.
+1.3.
 Any behaviour in breach of this Code by employees may result in action under our disciplinary procedure.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
 The Governing Body will take a strict approach to serious breaches of this Code.
-Some breaches may be considered low-level concerns which may be dealt with informally or formally under the disciplinary procedure. - 1.5.
-Safeguarding and Child Protection
+Some breaches may be considered low-level concerns which may be dealt with informally or formally under the disciplinary procedure.

+1.4.
+Fowlmere Safeguarding and Child Protection Policy

-Adults have a duty to act in accordance with the Safeguarding and Child Protection policy which is available in school and on staff share to report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.
+Adults have a duty to act in accordance with the Safeguarding and Child Protection Policy which is available from My Concern and report any safeguarding, child protection, welfare or radicalisation concerns about a pupil to the Designated Safeguarding Lead.

-1.6.
+1.5.
 Whistleblowing

-Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available in school and on staff share.
+Adults must raise concerns they have about the safeguarding or child protection practices by following the Whistleblowing Policy, which is available from My Concern.
 An adult who raises a matter under the whistleblowing policy or makes a public interest disclosure will have the protection of the relevant legislation.

+- 1.6.
+Allegations of Abuse Against Teachers and Other Employees and Volunteers Where it is alleged that an adult has: - · behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they would pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children - then the governing body will follow The Hartford School's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Employees and Volunteers, and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from My Concern.

 1.7.
-Allegations of Abuse Against Teachers and Other Employees and Volunteers

-Where it is alleged that an adult has:

-- behaved in a way that has harmed a child, or may have harmed a child - · possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they would pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children - then the governing body will follow the School's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Employees and Volunteers, and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from the DSL.

-1.8.
 Low-Level Concerns

-In accordance with Part Four of Keeping Children Safe in Education, a low-level concern is defined as behaviour towards a child that does not meet the harm threshold, as outlined in 1.7 above, but is a concern that an adult, working in or on behalf of the school, may have acted in a way that:
+In accordance with Part Four of Keeping Children Safe in Education, a low-level concern is defined as behaviour towards a child that does not meet the harm threshold, as outlined in 1.7 above, but is a concern that an adult, working in or on behalf of Fowlmere Primary School, may have acted in a way that:

-- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the threshold or is otherwise not considered serious enough to consider a referral to the LADO - Examples of low-level concerns could include, but are not limited to: - being over-friendly with children - having favourites - taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work - does not meet the threshold or is otherwise not considered serious enough to consider a referral to the LADO - Examples of low-level concerns could include, but are not limited to: - · being over-friendly with children - having favourites - taking photographs of children on their mobile phone - engaging with a child on a one-to-one basis in a secluded area or behind a closed door

-The governing body is committed to creating and embedding a culture of openness, trust and transparency in which the School's values and expected behaviours, as set out in this policy, are adhered to, monitored and reinforced by all staff.
+The governing body is committed to creating and embedding a culture of openness, trust and transparency in which Fowlmere's' values and expected behaviours, as set out in this policy, are adhered to, monitored and reinforced by all staff.
 All adults have a duty to report low-level concerns, in addition to concerns that meet the harm threshold, to those with designated safeguarding responsibilities to ensure matters are dealt with promptly and appropriately.
-The governing body will manage all such concerns in accordance with Part Four of Keeping Children Safe in Education.
+These concern will be managed in accordance with Part Four of Keeping Children Safe in Education.